-As a healthcare organization practising otolaryngology (ENT), we believe in taking a safety-firstan approach which allows to consistently see our ENT patientsthrough their treatments without facing undue adversity.
+As a healthcare organization practising otolaryngology (ENT), we believe in taking a safety-first an approach which allows to consistently see our patients through their treatments without facing undue adversity.

-An otolaryngologist is what we know as an ENT (ear nose throat) specialist.
+An otolaryngologist is what we know as an ENT (ear nose throat) specialist or doctor.
 They practice otolaryngology, the treatment, and management of ear nose throat head problems.
 These ENT otolaryngology specialists conduct ear nose throat and head neck surgery.

 ENT otolaryngology doctors specialize in treating a wide range of ear nose throat related conditions.
 These include head and neck conditions such as sinusitis, stuffy or blocked noses, nasal polyps, sleep apnea, snoring and many such ENT conditions.
 Otolaryngology is a highly specialized field and many of these ENT and head and neck conditions cannot be adequately treated by GPs or over-the-counter medication.

-ENT (ear nose and throat) conditions are very common and comprise up to 20% of adult consultations as well as up to 40% of paediatric consultations for general practitioners (GPs).
+ENT conditions are very common and comprise up to 20% of adult consultations as well as up to 40% of paediatric consultations for general practitioners (GPs).
 Largely, many ENT conditions can be managed by GPs, but some conditions that are more serious and chronic will require an actual ENT specialist who can do ear nose and throat surgery.

 Pituitary Gland Tumours